REPORT HUMAN TRAFFICKING, CALL 1-888-373-7888 - Leave site

 Join Support Groups

 Support groups like Innocence Freed can be a powerful way to connect with others who have had similar experiences.
-Talking with other survivors who understand the effects of ritual abuse and trafficking can provide comfort and help survivors feel less isolated.
+(Now serving online support groups) Talking with other survivors who understand the effects of ritual abuse and trafficking can provide comfort and help survivors feel less isolated.
 Support groups also offer a space to share coping strategies and provide encouragement.

-• Local and Online Support Groups: Many communities have local support groups for survivors of trauma, often through community centers or nonprofit organizations.
-Online support groups also offer safe spaces to connect with others and can be found through mental health platforms, survivor forums, or organizations like RAINN.
+Local and Online Support Groups: Many communities have local support groups for survivors of trauma, often through community centers or nonprofit organizations.
+Online support groups also offer safe spaces to connect with others and can be found through mental health platforms, survivor forums, or organizations like Innocence Freed.

 Develop and Use a Safety Plan